-An expert on world religions, Emily is invited regularly to give lectures on spirituality and to foster interfaith dialogue in the United States and abroad.
-She has taught courses on Islam/Sufism, Christianity, Judaism, Buddhism, shamanism, and other religions at Columbia, Harvard, Brown, and the American University of Beirut.
-She has enjoyed a private audience with His Holiness the Dalai Lama, forged strong connections with Sufi masters around the globe, and translated ancient Egyptian, Coptic, and Akkadian religious texts.
+An expert on world religions and spiritual traditions, Emily is invited regularly to give lectures on spirituality and to foster interfaith dialogue in the United States and abroad.
+She has taught courses on Islam/Sufism, Christianity, Judaism, Buddhism, Shamanism, Taoism, and other religions and spiritual practices at Columbia, Harvard, Brown, and the American University of Beirut.